ajarifi/hadron-roadmap/README.md

-# hadron-roadmap
+# HEP-roadmap
-The guideline to study and do research on hadron physics
+The guideline to study and do research on high energy physics

 ## A. Basic Physics
 The first step is to study the basic physics.